Derek Beackon: Beackon and the emergence of the BNP

 Beackon joined the BNP in 1986 as an associate member, and became a full member two years later.
-Known as "Daddy", Beackon first stood as a candidate for the BNP in 1990 in the Redcoat ward of London Borough of Tower Hamlets where he gained 3% of the vote, a typically low total for the party at the time.
+Known as "Daddy", Beackon first stood as a candidate for the BNP in 1990 in the Redcoat ward of the London Borough of Tower Hamlets where he gained 3% of the vote, a typically low total for the party at the time.

 Although Beackon's personal result had been a disappointment in Tower Hamlets, the area had slowly been growing as a centre of support for the BNP.
 The BNP still lagged behind the National Front (NF) in terms of public profile (even though that movement had fallen into severe decline).
 The BNP had respectable results in the area in a series of council by-elections in 1990.
 The area had also been one of the centres of support for John Tyndall during the 1992 general election; Tyndall had stood in Bow and Poplar, which included much of Tower Hamlets.

 Under the directorship of local organizer Eddy Butler, the party had instigated a "Rights for Whites" campaign in the area, bringing back a slogan that had been employed by Martin Webster and the NF during the 1970s.
 Focusing on the perceived negative impact of immigration on the area of employment and housing, the campaign operated as if it was simply a local pressure group before gradually introducing the BNP name into Rights for Whites literature.